 What’s the 2020-21 Champions Cup tournament format?

-The 24 clubs will be split into four tiers based on their league position/performance in the knockout stages of their league.
-For example, if a club finishes fourth in the Premiership table but wins the final they will be ranked first.
+The 24 clubs were split into four tiers based on their league position/performance in the knockout stages of their league, with the Premiership and Pro14 finalists ranked as one and two in their leagues.

-Tier One (six clubs): 1st and 2nd ranked clubs from each league – Bordeaux-Begles, Lyon, Leinster, Ulster, Exeter, Wasps.
+- Tier One (six clubs): 1st and 2nd ranked clubs from each league – Bordeaux-Begles, Lyon, Leinster, Ulster, Exeter, Wasps.

-Tier Two (six clubs): 3rd and 4th ranked clubs from each league – Toulon, Racing 92, Edinburgh, Munster, Bristol, Bath.
+- Tier Two (six clubs): 3rd and 4th ranked clubs from each league – Toulon, Racing 92, Edinburgh, Munster, Bristol, Bath.

-Tier Three (six clubs): 5th and 6th ranked clubs from each league – La Rochelle, Clermont Auvergne, Connacht, Scarlets, Sale Sharks, Harlequins.
+- Tier Three (six clubs): 5th and 6th ranked clubs from each league – La Rochelle, Clermont Auvergne, Connacht, Scarlets, Sale Sharks, Harlequins.

-Tier Four (six clubs): 7th and 8th ranked clubs from each league – Toulouse, Montpellier, Glasgow, Dragons, Gloucester, Northampton.
+- Tier Four (six clubs): 7th and 8th ranked clubs from each league – Toulouse, Montpellier, Glasgow, Dragons, Gloucester, Northampton.

-Clubs will be split into two groups of 12, Pool A and Pool B, with clubs from the same league and tier unable to be in the same pool.
+Clubs were then drawn into two groups of 12, Pool A and Pool B, with clubs from the same league and tier unable to be in the same pool.